 ❚❚❚

-2019: ‘Mission to Mangal” is a Bollywood retelling of India”s 2014 mission to Mars; part of a scifi genre, chockful with time shifts, smart monsters and super-heros, and lovers singing to each other from across Time.
+'Mission to Mangal' (2019) is a Bollywood version of India's 2014 Mangalyaan-1 mission to Mars; part of a scifi genre homage to the space age, chockful w/ time shifts, smart monsters, super-heros, and lovers singing to each other from across time.

 i n d i a